JeffreyQin/GenPlan/README.md

 python test_naive_planner.py
 ```

 On completion, a window will pop up to visualize the path the agent has taken, and can be controlled by pressing the "enter" key.
+By default, a measurement report will be generated at the end for both Gen-POMCP and Naive-POMCP in terms of time and compute.
+You may customize the location of the report by modifying the bottom of ```test_sbp_planner.py``` and ```test_naive_planner.py```.